Khoo Kay Peng: Career

 He left in 1976 to start his own business, developing property in Kuala Lumpur with a loan from Southern Banking, which made him a millionaire.
-In 1976, he bought a major stake in MUI Group, then a manufacturer of toothbrushes and household utensils, and used it as a vehicle for a series of corporate takeovers, growing MUI to a $91 million pre-tax profit in 1984.
+In the same year, he bought a major stake in MUI Group, then a manufacturer of toothbrushes and household utensils, and used it as a vehicle for a series of corporate takeovers, growing MUI to a $91 million pre-tax profit in 1984.

 Khoo operated for some time from 1980 from Australia, initially in Perth and later in Melbourne, but moved to the UK in the 1990s.

 He is the owner of MUI Group, a conglomerate which includes "retail, hotel, food and financial-services interests in Asia, Australia, the U.S. and the U.K." according to Forbes.
 He also owned 44% of Laura Ashley plc and serves as its chairman.
 He is a director of Corus Hotels.

 He is the 44th richest person in Malaysia, with an estimated wealth of US$300 million according to Forbes.
 However, the Financial Times suggested he was worth an estimated £400 million in February 2014.

+In December 2018, Khoo retired from his role as the executive chairman at MUI, and was succeeded by his son, Andrew.